Blog Header Background

 Feedback Loops

-AI systems also allow for feedback loops that are data-driven, and this is a very significant aspect if the AI system is to learn.
-In a normal report, one might read “Level B2.”
-In an AI system, there might be areas that are identified positively or negatively according to dimensions such as vocabulary range, coherence, or appropriateness of context, and this could be a tremendous asset to the candidate sitting for an exam or to a recruitment team.
+If an AI system is to learn from its own errors, it must allow for feedback loops that are backed by data.
+This is essentially a very significant aspect of the unlearn-relearn process.
+In a normal report, one might read ‘Level B2’ as the classified CEFR grade.
+In an AI process, there might be a few areas that are identified positively or negatively according to various dimensions of speech.

 What AI-Driven English Proficiency Testing Looks Like in 2026